TJJD Admission Trends

 Texas Juvenile Justice Population

-In Texas, of the youth referred to the juvenile justice system only about 1 percent were committed to TJJD.
+Of the youth referred to the Texas juvenile justice system in FY 2025, about 1% were committed to TJJD.

 (Click to enlarge.)